Quick Quiche: Stilton, Pear, and Nuts

 You know how it is sometimes.
 You look in the fridge and see that block of Stilton cheese that looked like a good idea at the deli.

-Then you look in the cupboard and see, a couple of forlorn looking half bags of walnuts and pistachios, that were left over from a previous recipe.
+Then you look in the cupboard and see a couple of forlorn-looking half-empty bags of walnuts and pistachios that were left over from a previous recipe.

 They want to be used up and freed from the darkness of the cupboard.
 Suddenly your eye catches a few pears looking a little lonely in the fruit bowl.

 You may well have had walnuts in a salad.
-Or maybe even in a cake of loaf.
+Or maybe in a cake or loaf.
 But how about a quick quiche?
 Among all the recipes for blue cheese, this one is a winner.

 You may search in vain, trying to find a recipe that includes all these leftovers, and realise that there are none.

-Inspiration comes from many places, this recipe came about from some leftovers from a previous recipe, for a banana and walnut loaf bread.
+Inspiration comes from many places.
+Inspiration for this recipe came about from some leftovers from a previous recipe for a banana and walnut loaf bread.

-We made some shortcrust pastry, added a few nuts and some spare pears, that no-one was even attempting to eat.
+We made some shortcrust pastry, added a few nuts, that Stilton and some spare pears—and voilà, a beautiful quiche!

 A Flash of Inspiration

-The Hairy Bikers (Two TV Chefs) on BBC TV, had made these little tartlets and they looked really interesting.
+The Hairy Bikers (two TV chefs on BBC) had made these little tartlets and they looked really interesting.

-We discovered that when the stilton cheese is baked, it loses it's pungency and strength and becomes quite mild.
+We discovered that when the Stilton is baked, it loses its pungency and strength and becomes quite mild.

 - 1 tsp olive oil